danReynolds/SCI207/lec8.md

 Water is needed to:

-1. Dissolve organic and inorganic molecules, making them available for hcemi9cal reactions
+1. Dissolve organic and inorganic molecules, making them available for chemical reactions
 2. Transport chemicals into and out of cells
 3. Directly involved in many metabolic reactions